sausix/python-abcmeta-workaround/README.md

 class MyClass(MyABC):
-    """A class which does not implement all abstract base classes"""
+    """A class which does not implement all abstract methods of it's abstract base class"""
+# Commented out:
 #    def must_have(self):
 #        pass